joshayoung/joshayoung_website/src/pages/portfolio.md

-# Development Projects
+# Portfolio

-Below I have listed some of the personal projects that I have developed over the years along with the programming languages used for each.
+Below I have listed some of the projects that I have developed over the years along with the programming languages used for each.

 - [Kanboard App (2025)](#kanboard_app)
 - [KMP Text to Speech (2025)](#kmp_text_to_speech)